dovydasbereisa/Update-alert-notification/README.md

 3. Every command is prefilled, so you can just paste `check_for_update()` in your `viewDidLoad()` to test everything out

 # Contact:
-contact me if you find a problem or if you are a developer who whants to chat :D
+contact me if you find a problem or if you are a developer who whant's to chat :D

 Email: dovydasbereisa@gmail.com